Leonia-Tech/texted/docs/texted.1.md

 : Something  went wrong when trying to open the file

 # AUTHOR
-Written by Giovanni Zaccaria, Sebastiano Barezzi, Francesco Gianfranco, Alberto Bella and Andrea Minasi
+Written by Giovanni Zaccaria, Sebastiano Barezzi, Francesco Pallara, Alberto Bella and Andrea Minasi

 # REPORTING BUGS
 It's recommended not to open files bigger than 500K: we still didn't do any tests on those.

-Reporting any bug to <https://github.com/Leonia-Tech/TextEd/issues/>
+Reporting any bug to <https://github.com/Leonia-Tech/TextEd/issues/>\
 In alternative write to giozaccaria02@gmail.com

 # COPYRIGHT